Configure hostnames in DNS

-A DNS server handles the assignment of (readable) server or hostnames and the corresponding IP address.
+A DNS server maps (readable) server or host names to their corresponding IP addresses.

 Example